Defending Federal Charges in Waco Federal Court

 Federal criminal defense is far different from state criminal defense and involves intimate attorney knowledge of Federal Sentencing Guidelines and federal case law.
 In addition, federal cases, on average, have higher conviction rates and more severe punishments.

-Broden & Mickelsen both have over twenty years of experience in Federal and Texas courts.
+Each attorney at Broden & Mickelsen has almost thirty years of experience each in Federal and Texas courts.
 A central office in Dallas has exposed the firm to all types of federal cases including complicated white collar cases such as mortgage fraud, securities fraud, wire fraud and mail fraud, money laundering and tax fraud; large drug conspiracies; child pornography cases, computer crimes and more.

 In addition to defending over SEVEN HUNDRED federal cases and counting, Clint Broden and Mick Mickelsen appear regularly in courts in the Western District of Texas especially in Waco.